The Hummingbird

 The Hummingbird (Il colibrì) is a 2019 novel by Sandro Veronesi.
 The novel is presented in fragments with a nonlinear narrative structure and follows the tumultuous life of ophthalmologist Marco Carrera.
-The novel won the prestigious Strega Prize (2020).
+It won the prestigious Strega Prize (2020).

 Reception

 In a starred review, Publishers Weekly called the novel "cleverly structured like a jigsaw puzzle", writing, "A senseless tragedy, splashes of levity, and unexpected poignancy bring this to a moving conclusion.
 Veronesi's dark modern chronicle shimmers with intelligence and flashes of pathos."

 Kirkus Reviews called it an "intriguing but ultimately disappointing experiment in fictional biography" and criticised Veronesi's depictions of women.